Ingredients

 - Pour the cream mixture into the potato soup pot, stirring gently to incorporate.

 - For a chunkier soup, use a potato masher to partially mash some of the potatoes.
-For a smoother creamy potato soup, use an immersion blender to blend to your desired consistency.
+For a smoother creamy texture, use an immersion blender.

 - Stir in salt, pepper, and nutmeg.
 Add half the shredded cheese and stir until melted.
 Taste and adjust seasoning if needed.